My first counselling session.

-Bee an I decided on a takeaway tonight, Bee was drained from work and I was strung out from counselling so, cooking was beyond us.
-We settled into a couple of episodes of a new show to us called Snowpiercer by Netflix.
-Bee didn’t like the Expanse and I was... maybe... a season ahead of her now, so that is cool.
-Bee loves this show though, it is pretty good to be honest.
+I decided on a takeaway tonight, I was strung out from counselling so, cooking was beyond me.
+I settled into a couple of episodes of a new show called Snowpiercer by Netflix.
+It's pretty good to be honest.
 Post apocalyptic show based on a train and a train based class system for the worlds survivors.
 The story is focussed on a member or two from each class and their need to either shake things up or keep it the same.
 Im sure you can imagine where this is going.
 There is definitely some Sci-fi fun added in so it has some interesting takes and at least it isn’t another zombie apocalypse.
 It is a re-telling of the film I believe.
 Which is likely a book.

 Ok.
 Exercised, washed, teeth brushed and in bed by 12:30.
 That is actually amazing for me at the minute.
 My counsellor said sleep is a vital part of recovery and I know I already knew that.
 It takes a concerted effort to now get to bed early whilst still feeling like I need more hours in the day.
 Part of the feeling of wanting more hours is because I feel like I have wasted time.
 I also realise that through my happiest years, and when I have handled the most stress without struggle is when I have allowed myself a minimum of a good 6 hours sleep.